virialvill/all-the-news-react/README.md

 export default NavItem;
 ```

-Since we didn't have this feature in the original project we need to add/edit a bit of css in the public folder:
+Note the supporting CSS for this in the public folder:

 ```css
 nav ul {